Associate | Established: 2007 | Associate since 2019

 Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

-As part of building its capacity in this area, SCAI has signed an agreement with NBA Netherlands to support with implementation of a QA review system by 2020.
-Through the agreement that runs from 2017–2020, the NBA Netherlands continues to provide the required program assistance, training, support and execution for the practice monitoring function.
+As part of building its capacity in this area, SCAI signed an agreement with NBA Netherlands PUM project management to support with implementation of a QA review system between 2022-2026 The program began in 2017, and NBA Netherlands continues to provide program assistance, training, support, and execution for the practice monitoring function.
 SCAI’s QA committee is also being further developed as part of this program.
-The overarching objective of the partnership is for SCAI to develop its own well-functioning QA review system in line with SMO 1 requirements.

 The Law on Accountancy of 2018 stipulates initial professional development (IPD) requirements and delegates authority to SCAI to establish continuing professional development (CPD) requirements.

 In April 2019, to include more members in the registry, SCAI implemented its own initiative called the Chartered Accountant (CA) training program for foreign professional accountants from other IFAC member organizations.
 Individuals who undergo this program complete 3 local regulatory exams before receiving a declaration of professional competence to register as a member of SCAI and practice.